Simon Cowell: In the media

 Cowell was once the fastest "Star in a Reasonably Priced Car" on BBC's motoring show Top Gear, driving a Suzuki Liana around the show's test track in a time of 1:47.1.
 When Top Gear retired the Liana along with its rankings after the eighth series, Cowell was the eighth fastest overall and the third fastest non-professional driver.
 On 11 November 2007 Cowell yet again appeared on Top Gear, achieving a time of 1:45.9 thus putting him ahead of chef Gordon Ramsay and back at the top of the table.
 His time of 1:45.9 was then tied with English rock singer Brian Johnson of AC/DC and Grand Designs host Kevin McCloud for the second fastest time, just 0.1 seconds behind Jamiroquai singer Jay Kay.
-In March 2015, Cowell backed Top Gear presenter Jeremy Clarkson after he was suspended by the BBC for punching a colleague, with Cowell stating on Good Morning Britain: "He's apologised.
+In March 2015, Cowell defended Top Gear presenter Jeremy Clarkson after he was suspended by the BBC for punching a colleague, with Cowell stating on Good Morning Britain: "He's apologised.
 But I think what is quite obvious is that the public are behind him, but you know, that's Jeremy."

 He appeared on an episode of Who Wants to Be a Millionaire? (the original British version) and Saturday Night Live in 2004.
 Cowell has also guest-starred (filling in for Regis Philbin) in the popular talk show Live with Regis and Kelly during American Idols finalist week in early 2006.
 Cowell introduced entertainer Dick Clark at the 2006 Primetime Emmy Awards.
 He was seen on the British charity telethon Comic Relief, appearing on Comic Relief Does The Apprentice where he donated £25,000 for a fun fair ticket.
 Cowell has also appeared on the MTV shows Cribs and Punk'd.
 On Punk'd, Ryan Seacrest and Randy Jackson set him up to believe his $400,000 Rolls-Royce was stolen and had caused an accident by using a nearly identical car.

 Cowell was a partner in the Royal Ascot Racing Club, a thoroughbred horse racing syndicate which owned the 2005 Epsom Derby winner, Motivator.
-Cowell was chosen as the first subject of the re-launched This Is Your Life, in an episode broadcast on 2 June 2007.
+Cowell was chosen as the first subject of the re-launched British edition of This Is Your Life, in an episode broadcast on ITV on 2 June 2007.
 He was presented with the Red Book by Sir Trevor McDonald while presenting American Idol.